 A native of the United Kingdom, Collins moved to New York City in 2004 to work with the International Movement ATD Fourth World, an anti-poverty, peace-building organization.
 There, he focused on training, facilitation and development of educational programs in low-income communities.
 He also organized high-level meetings at the United Nations with U.N. staffers, representatives from nongovernmental organizations and families experiencing extreme poverty.

-Collins is a certified professional of the Society for Human Resource Management and The Plan Sponsor University, and is a certified plan sponsor professional of the Plan Sponsor Council of America.
+Collins—a senior certified professional of the Society for Human Resource Management—is also a certified professional of The Plan Sponsor University as well as a certified plan sponsor professional of the Plan Sponsor Council of America.
+In 2023, Collins began a two-year term serving as co-chair of the Foundation Administrators Network, a professional peer network to support human resources and operations professionals at Philanthropy New York member grantmaking organizations.
 He holds a bachelor’s degree in business administration, specializing in human resources management, from the Zicklin School of Business at Baruch College.